 However, one point is to take note off this probability is also not the probability of exactly reaching the office in 48 minutes.
 The reason for so is, we have time as a continuous variable.
 Therefore, it’s logically impossible to reach exactly at 48 minutes.
 There will always be some portion of time which will be there after 48 minutes.
 Like 48.00000000005 minutes.
 That’s why in statistics, they say it’s impossible to find out the probability exactly at a point for a continuous random variable.

 This is from this article.
 Let’s wrap up things with some points to remember.

 Things to Remember About Normal Distribution Formula in Excel

 - NORMDIST function is there to be compatible with older versions (2007 and older) of excel.
 After the version of 2010 and above, NORM.DIST function is used as a replacement for the same, and maybe from the next version of Excel (2019 and above), we might not see the NORMDIST function.

 - DIST function is associated with the normal distribution of any mean.
 However, NORMDIST is associated with the normal distribution having mean zero and variance as unity.

 - #NUM! error – this error occurs when the value for your standard deviation is less than zero.

 - #VALUE!
 Error – this error occurs when there is any non-numeric argument passed under this function.

-This is a guide to Normal Distribution Formula in Excel.
-Here we discuss How to use Normal Distribution Formula in Excel along with practical examples and downloadable excel template.
+This is a guide to the Normal Distribution Formula in Excel.
+Here we discuss How to use the Normal Distribution Formula in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –